legislation

 MISCELLANEOUS POINTS OF OPPOSITION and Responses

-Many legislators in Minnesota support animal and consumer protection measures and support S.F.
-7/ H.F.
-253. Some legislators are undecided and need to be educated further.
-Other legislators are opposed to the bill and do not support any regulation of any sort.
+Many legislators in Minnesota support breeder regulation.
+Some legislators are undecided and need to be educated further.
+Other legislators oppose any form of regulation.

 Opposition states: This bill “does not get to the root of the problem and is too restrictive for conscientious breeders.”